Young Event Horse

-A change of rider may be permitted under exceptional circumstances and will only be allowed on written request and with the approval of the DHS Show Director.
+A change of rider may be permitted in the case of bona fide sale and change of registered ownership or proven injury.
+In all cases a change will only be allowed on written request and with the approval of the DHS Show Director.
 In addition, the substitute rider will be required to be signed off by a Level 2 HSI accredited coach as capable of competing in the competition.

 - A body protector must be worn by all riders during Phase D.